SamDuan/DA-p3/submission.md

 This map is of the city I used to live, so I’m quite interested to see what database querying reveals, and this could even possibly  contribute to its improvement on OpenStreetMap.org.

 ## Problems Encountered in the Map (to-do)
-After downloading a full size map data (482 MB), a small sample size of the Raliegh area was produced by a provisional sample.py file.
-It then was run against data.py and db.py sequentially, and few problems with the data are found as shown below:
+The full size map was run against audit.py, data.py and db.py sequentially, and few problems with the data are found as shown below:

-- 'LaurelcherryStreet': set(['LaurelcherryStreet']), (problem 1)
+- Missing spaces upon entering *("LaurelcherryStreet")*
+- Extra information included the street names *("Westgate Park Dr #100", "Barrett Dr Suite 206", "Fayetteville St #1100")*
-- Inconsistent postal codes
+- Inconsistent postal codes *("277030", "27713-2229", "28616")*
-- Typos Morisville vs Morrisville
+- Typos in the city names *(Morrisville is mis-spelled as Morisville)*